Mulan (Disney character): Mulan II

 One whole month after the events of the original movie, Mulan and Li Shang prepare to marry but are distracted by a task from the Emperor, who wants his three daughters escorted to their own marriage ceremony.
 Their romantic relationship becomes somewhat strained during the trip, as the romantic couple has differing views on various issues.
 Meanwhile, Mushu realizes that if Mulan marries Shang, she will not need him anymore as her guardian spirit, and decides to trick the two into breaking up.
 When bandits attack, Mulan and Shang fight them off, but Mulan is devastated when Shang is seemingly killed trying to save her.
 To make sure the three princesses are not forced to marry against their will, Mulan takes their place marrying the eldest son of the ruler of the neighboring land.
 Shang survives the accident and arrives in time to stop the wedding but ultimately Mulan is saved by Mushu who, posing as the mighty Golden Dragon of Unity, frees the three princesses from their vows, and marries Mulan and Li Shang himself causing Mulan to forgive him for his actions.
 Afterwards, Mulan informs Li Shang of Mushu's existence and he combines the temples of his family and hers, allowing Mushu to keep his position.

 Ralph Breaks the Internet

 Mulan, alongside other Disney Princesses, appeared in the film Ralph Breaks the Internet, as was announced at the 2017 D23 Expo.

 Live-action film

-Yifei Liu portrays Mulan in a live-action adaptation of the 1998 animated film.
-The character's journey through the live-action movie is mostly the same as the animated film.
-Although she does have a sister, who was not featured in the original movie, and she reconsiders joining the Emperor's Guard after returning home.
+Liu Yifei portrays Mulan in a live-action adaptation of the 1998 animated film.
+The character's journey through the live-action film is mostly the same as the animated film.
+Although she does have a sister, who was not featured in the original film, and she reconsiders joining the Emperor's Guard after returning home.
 A phoenix also serves as a guardian to her instead of Mushu.
+Liu's portrayal as Mulan in the 2020 film was generally well received by critics.

+Once Upon a Studio

+Mulan appears in the short film Once Upon a Studio.
+She sings with Snow White and Asha near the end of "When You Wish Upon a Star" and sits next to Shang and her army companions in the group photo.